Wey River Festival, 16 September 2023, Dapdune Wharf

-The 31st Wey River Festival will take place on 16 September at Dapdune Wharf, in the heart of Guildford, with food and craft stalls and children’s activities culminating in a colourful evening illuminated pageant.
+The Wey River Festival will take place on Saturday 14 September at Dapdune Wharf, in the heart of Guildford, with food and craft stalls, live music and children’s activities, culminating in a colourful evening illuminated pageant.

 What is it all about?

 The festival is free to enter.
 Friday night is the boaters’ social, with live entertainment.
 As always, we’ll have the boater’s raffle to raise money for the property and the barbecues will be out for you to cook whatever you fancy!
-So come along over to the Wharf, meet folk and join the fun.
+So, if you're a boater, come along over to the Wharf, meet folk and join the fun.

 On Saturday the gates open at 11am.
-Visitors can browse local food and craft stalls, enjoy the sights and sounds of Morris dancers and a brass band, and chat to representatives from the RSPB, British Canoeing, Surrey Wildlife Trust and many more.
-Children’s activities take place on the Adventure Island and include den building, bug hunting, games and more.
+Visitors can browse local food and craft stalls, enjoy the sights and sounds of Morris dancers and Alder Valley brass band, and see free performances from Prologue Youth Theatre and listen to students from ACM.
+There's lots for families too, with games, crafts and sports on the island.

 The highlight of the event is the Saturday evening illuminated pageant, which processes slowly downstream from the centre of Guildford to Dapdune Wharf, where it is met by crowds on the Wharf and live music.